AndrewJBateman/ionic-angular-todo-app/README.md

 ## :computer: Code Examples

-* It was necessary to clear the setting for the firestore timestampsInSnapshots in app.module.ts - see below.
+* It was necessary to clear the setting for the firestore timestampsInSnapshots & add `merge: true` in `app.module.ts` to avoid errors - see below.

 ```typescript
 import { AngularFirestoreModule, FirestoreSettingsToken } from '@angular/fire/firestore';